-So, Victoria Falls vs Niagara Falls – which one is better?
-It depends on your goals, interests and expectations.
-Both are breath-taking, must-see destinations that don’t disappoint.
-In terms of size, though, Victoria Falls wins hands down.
-Victoria Falls also offers more in the way of adventure and adrenalin-pumping tours and activities.
-These include wildlife safaris, white-water rafting, bridge swinging, abseiling, bungee-jumping and crocodile cage diving.
+Which is better, Victoria Falls or Niagara?
+The answer to this question depends on your goals and expectations.
+Both are breathtaking destinations that don’t disappoint.
+Victoria Falls has more to offer in the way of adventure activities.
+The choices include wildlife safaris, white water rafting, bridge swinging and abseiling as well as bungee jumping and crocodile cage diving.

 Victoria Falls vs Iguazu Falls

 Iguazu Falls is located on Argentina’s border with Brazil and Paraguay, making it an international destination for travellers from all over the globe to marvel at its sheer magnitude.

 It is a close competitor to Victoria Falls when it comes to size and beauty.
 The falls are situated on the border of Argentina and Brazil, so it straddles both countries with its own series of cascades.
 It boasts a width of 2.7 kilometres (8,858 feet) and a height of between 64 and 82 metres (210-269 feet), making it wider than Victoria Falls.
 Iguazu Falls offers an abundance of activities and entertainment options, as well as a variety of decent places of accommodation nearby.